-Split down the middle by Green Road, Meanwood park is located just 4 miles North from Leeds bustling city.
-Scattered with industrial heritage, the 29 hectares of grassland, woodland, meadows and streams showcases Meanwood Valley’s natural and cultural history.
+Split down the middle by Green Road, Meanwood park is located just 4-miles north of Leeds city centre.
+The 29-hectares of grassland, woodland, meadows and streams showcases Meanwood Valley and its industrial past.

-On the other side of Meanwook Beck, Meanwood Park opens up to Beckside gardens.
-A patch of grassland and footpaths that lead to Meanwood Valley Trail.
+On the other side of Meanwood Beck, Meanwood Park opens up to Beckside gardens – a patch of grassland and footpaths that lead to Meanwood Valley Trail.

-Meanwood Park is a lovely day out for all ages and four legged friends alike.
+Meanwood Park is a lovely day out for all the family, dogs included.

 Things to Do

-Owned by Leeds City Council and managed by the Parks and Countryside Service, Meanwood park is free to explore.
-There are picnic benches located around the park, a children’s playground and a cafe making it perfect for a family day out.
+Meanwood Park is a free to use park owned by Leeds City Council and managed by the Parks and Countryside Service.
+There are picnic benches located around the park, a children’s playground and a café.
+And a range of sport and physical activity courts and spaces.

 For the sports enthusiasts, why not take advantage of the parks basketball courts, table tennis table or tennis courts.
-Reserve your court for free.
 There is also a bowling green which is open to new members.

 Run in Meanwood Park

-It is the centre of many great run routes.
+Meanwood is at the centre of many great run routes.
 Our friends over at Run Leeds have pulled together several of these routes.
-The Weetwood loop is a great 6km starter route that takes you through Meanwood Park, past the Leeds university fields and past the Hollin Allotments.
-For something slightly longer, the Weetwood Runnings route is almost 10km, that touches on the Meanwood Valley trail, Adel Woods, and the University Campus.
+The Weetwood loop is a great 6km starter route that takes you through Meanwood Park, over the Leeds University playing fields and past the Hollin Allotments.

 If you are looking for somewhere nearby to walk the dog, this is the perfect place!
 With lots of wonderful scenery to explore your fluffy companion will be keen to get off the lead, scurry in the undergrowth and take a paddle in Meanwood Beck.